King-Slayer20/Vchat2/README.md

 # Vchat

 This is a video calling web application that consists of various functions
+Note: If running the website on mobile device , use landscape mode

+The application has been hosted on : https://v-chat-app-engage.herokuapp.com

 Steps to install locally on your computer